 Limited memberships are available (capped at 125 per category) this is a genuine opportunity to become involved in a results driven Club that supports fellow South Australian’s compete on the world stage.

-The South Australian Games Appeal Committee was established in 1994 by the South Australian Olympic Council, when under the current chairman, Mr Robert Gerard AO, a number of corporate leaders came together to raise funds towards the Sydney Olympic Games.
+The South Australian Games Appeal Committee was established in 1994 by the South Australian Olympic Council, when under former chairman, Mr Robert Gerard AO, a number of corporate leaders came together to raise funds towards the Sydney Olympic Games.
 Such was the success of the Committee’s fundraising that post Sydney Olympics it was decided to continue the efforts towards future Olympic teams.

 Since 2001 the Committee committed to raise funds for all three Games organisations, making an extraordinary financial commitment each Olympiad towards not only the Australian Olympic Team, but also the Australian Paralympic Committee and Australian Commonwealth Games Association as well.